-A great place to start is the Horseshoe Trail, which leads you through valleys, forests, and over wooden bridges, as well as taking you past a log house from the 1800s.
-A great stopping place to warm up with a mug of tea from your thermos as you read about the history of John Frazer and his log cabin.
+The Horseshoe Trail is a great place to start, which leads you through valleys, forests, and over wooden bridges past a log house from the 1800s.
+This house is a great stopping place to warm up with a mug of tea from your thermos as you read about the history of John Frazer and his log cabin.

 Take the Mule Deer Trail to reach the Panorama Point Scenic Overlook, a stopping point for many, along with views of more than 100 miles (161 km) of the Continental Divide.
-Pack a thermos, your snowshoes, and venture out of the city to one of the best spots to try your hand, or should we say foot at snowshoeing.
+So pack a thermos and your snowshoes, and venture out of the city to one of the best spots to try your hand, or should we say foot at snowshoeing.

 1. Lost Lake Trail

-To round out our last beginner snowshoe trail in the Denver area, we head to the secluded Lost Lake Trail.
-You’ll find this trail in the heart of the Indian Peaks Wilderness, near Nederland, Colorado.
+We head to the secluded Lost Lake Trail to round out our last beginner snowshoe trail in the Denver area.
+You’ll find this trail in the heart of the Indian Peaks Wilderness near Nederland, Colorado.

-Although this trail is ungroomed, Nordic skiers and snowshoers use this trail all winter long.
-Beginners won’t have a problem following the path.
+Nordic skiers and snowshoers use this trail all winter long.
+So, beginners won’t have a problem following the path.
 Expect to spend around three to four hours on this trail, depending on how long you plan to stay at the lake.
 With views of the mountains, frozen waterfalls, footbridge crossings, a few steeper hills, and scenic lake views, the Lost Lake Trail is an excellent starter trail for the beginner snowshoer.